 APL hosts Girl Power, a STEM expo for elementary and middle school students, with support from the Maryland Space Business Roundtable.
-The event features hands-on activities, cool demonstrations, and take-home material for the girls to encourage an interest in STEM careers.
+The annual event features hands-on activities, cool demonstrations, and take-home material for the girls to encourage an interest in STEM careers.
 Visitors have the opportunity to talk to professional women in STEM careers such as aerospace, computer science, electrical engineering, geology, information technology, and space mission engineering.
 There is no registration required.
-Girl Power is scheduled for March 12, 2017, from 2:00 to 5:00 p.m.
-More information will be available soon.
+Girl Power is scheduled for March 10, 2019.
+More details will be provided closer to the event.

 Maryland MESA (Mathematics, Engineering, Science Achievement) is an after- or before-school enrichment program that engages students in hands-on applications of math, engineering, science, and technology concepts through projects and competitions.
 In addition, high school students participate in college preparation workshops and presentations, which include information about the college admission process.
 Contact MESA at 240-228-7836.